omkarshinde25/PowerBI-DataModel-SchemaHub/README.md

 3. Use Power BI visualizations to analyze and report on your data.
 4. When using inactive relationships, activate them in DAX as needed.

-## Diagrams
-See the attached images for:
-- Star Schema structure
-- Snowflake Schema structure
-- Examples of active and inactive relationships

-## License
-This project is open-source and free to use for educational purposes.